vaibhav-kaushal/QCubed-Book/Introduction/README.md

 In case you do not know about them, please learn them.
 There are a lot of good book and tutorials all over the web.

 Also, I am just going to presume the developer to be a male.
 Throughout the book, you will see me referring to the developer \(you\) as a male.
-This is not because I am sexist but because I am a male and when I started writing this book, I wrote it the way I would have wanted a book like this to be.
+It's simply because I am a male and when I started writing this book, I wrote it the way I would have wanted a book like this to be.

 Since I wrote most of the documentation \(except the examples\), I had to learn everything by going through the source code.
 If you really want to know how QCubed works, read the framework source code; there is no better way.
 But till the time you can, this book is here to help - it's what I wrote it for.